 They say that pride comes before a fall; I say success follows failure!
 I wish you much success in failing fast, learning faster, so you can enjoy more success!

 This post mentions the ten reasons innovation fails and then shares ideas on finding a solution to each of them.
-That is what I share below.
+That is what I share in the summary below.